 Thanks to MagicBands and FastPass+, the International Gateway entrance is convenient for getting into Epcot first thing in the morning.
 We entered there by boat from the Dolphin hotel and were met inside the gate by cast members who set up our FastPass+ reservations for the day.

 Epcot's theme areas are distinctly different.
 Future World examines where mankind has come from and where it's going.
 World Showcase features landmarks, cuisine, and culture of almost a dozen nations and is meant to be a sort of permanent World's Fair.

 Navigating Epcot is unlike getting around at the Magic Kingdom.
 The Magic Kingdom is designed so that nearly every location is part of a specific environment-Liberty Square or Main Street, U.S.A., for example.
 All environments are visually separated to preserve the integrity of the theme.

 Epcot, by contrast, is visually open.
 And while it seems strange to see a Japanese pagoda and the Eiffel Tower on the same horizon, getting around is fairly simple.
-An exception is Future World, where the enormous Innoventions buildings hide everything on their opposite sides.
+An exception is Future World, where the enormous Innoventions East and West buildings hide everything on their opposite sides.

 At Epcot, the architectural symbol is Spaceship Earth.
 This shiny, 180-foot geosphere is visible from almost everywhere in the park.
 Like Cinderella Castle at the Magic Kingdom, Spaceship Earth can help you keep track of where you are in Epcot.
 But it's in a high-traffic area and isn't centrally located, so it isn't a good meeting place.